Rangers vs. White Sox Player Props Betting Odds

 Semien Stats

-- Semien has hit safely in two games in a row.
-In his last five games he is hitting .150 with two doubles, a walk and an RBI.
+- Semien hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is hitting .190 with two doubles, a walk and an RBI.

 Semien Recent Games